Ahajha/double-shared-library-conan/README.md

 To trigger the failure, run `conan create .
 0.0.1@test/test`.
 It will fail to find liblib1.so.

 This only happens if both libraries are set to SHARED.
 If you set either to STATIC, the test package succeeds.

+Linking to `double-share::pkg1` in the test package also doesn't have any effect.